Nirmalkumar9182/nlp-assignment/README.md

 4. The files which were used for k-fold validations can be found in the following folder:
     1. https://github.com/shouxian92/nlp-assignment/tree/master/CRF/Folds

 Due of the immense number of individual programs created for the sake of this project.
-It is highly recommended to view this readme using a markdown viewer like http://dillinger.io/ or can be viewed directly online at our team's git https://github.com/shouxian92/nlp-assignment.
+It is highly recommended to view this readme using a markdown viewer like http://dillinger.io/ or viewed directly online at our team's git https://github.com/shouxian92/nlp-assignment.
 However, reading it in a text editor is still very much welcome.

 # 7-Zip extractor
 A Java program was written by our team to read files compressed in a .7z format.
 The program is located inside of the '7zip extractor' folder.